 The man leaned with his elbow over a filing cabinet, posture most casual.
-He was bigger than me, wiry stature.
-He had broad forehead, a long crooked nose, broken once but healed well and bushy brows.
+He was bigger than me, wiry in stature.
+He had a broad forehead, a long crooked nose, broken once but healed well and bushy brows.
 His dark eyes seemed to sparkle with mischief.

 He smiled a peaceable smile, perfect teeth hid behind his lips.

 I steadied my voice.
 “Only this one.”
 What a stupid thing to say!
 My head was empty.

 “Your boss says, you are a capable man.
 A bit soft, but capable nevertheless.
 We’ll see about that.”
 He looks at his manicured nails with interest.

 He noded a tiny bit, and the men shoved Benny into my back.
 I felt him bump into me, grab for the sleeves of my jacket and go down unto his knees.
 His shoulder, his temple pressed into my knee pit and the back of my thighs.

 The man chuckled and waved a hand.
 “So collect your garbage and go.”